NERSC/sshproxy/README.md

 **cacert**: Specify a ssh CA certificate to user for signing the public key.

+**collaboration**: True/False If true then request will generate a collaboration account key.
+This requires a target_user to be specified.

+**allowed_targets**: Specify a list of allowed target users for collab scopes.

 ### PAM Configuration

 Authentications is configured via PAM.
 Currently just the authenticate interface is used.
 Here is an example configuration that uses the common auth stack on the system.